-As the first Teal school in New Zealand, Orewa Autism Spectrum Institute of Studies is was founded to educate students with Autism and provide training for undergraduate students through paid internships to study and learn first hand from those living with a disability.
+As the first Teal school in New Zealand, OASIS was founded to educate students with disabilities and provide training for undergraduate students through paid internships to study and learn first hand from those living with a disability.

-The school will provide Autism focused pedagogy and curriculum leveraging the latest best practice techniques from around the globe.
-Students will also have the first opportunity to live as term time boarders at the schools boarding room nearby.
+The school will provide a student focused pedagogy and curriculum leveraging the latest best practice techniques from around the globe.
+Students will also have the first opportunity to live as term time boarders at the schools boarding rooms nearby.

 School management philosophy and structure